MonkeyNadz/SmokerAid/README.md

 Very much a work in progress - and something I'm doing for fun - I'll update this as I complete parts.

- 1. 12V and 5V Power Circuitry
+ 1. 12V and 5V Power Circuitry - Complete
- 2. Basic Raspberry Pi Setup
+ 2. Basic Raspberry Pi Setup - Complete
- 3. Wiring and Basic Thermocouple Testing
+ 3. Wiring and Basic Thermocouple Testing - Complete
  4. Fan Control with Relay
  5. Temp Change Triggering Fan On/Off
  6. Bringing it Together on the CLI.